 Get personal with your customers:

 Simple check-ups once or twice a year with customers via email, phone or text can give you a great advantage over other workshops.
-Checking in and seeing how a customer is going shows them that you care about them and their interests.

 Give the car a quick clean:

-In conclusion there are many different methods you can use to acquire and retain customers for your workshop.
+There are many different methods you can use to acquire and retain customers for your workshop.
 Using the recommendations above we believe you will enhance your workshop customer acquisition.